Oort's conjecture on automorphisms of generic supersingular abelian varieties: Proof of Theorem

 On the other hand, view

 as a polynomial in $a_{n,0}$ with coefficients determined by the $\delta_{li}$ and the remaining fixed $a_{i,0}$.
 Since $a_{n,0}$ only occurs in the last row, this polynomial is of degree at most $p$ and purely inseparable.
 Thus it is zero for a single value of $a_{n,0}$.
-Choosing any of the other at least $p-1$ possible values for $a_{n,0}$ shows that there is a point in our irreducible component such that the minor is non-zero.
-Thus for this point the corresponding lattice $M$ is not stabilized by $j$.
+Choosing any of the other at least $p-1$ possible values for $a_{n,0}$ shows that there is some $v$ such that the minor is non-zero.
+Thus the Dieudonn\'e lattice $M$ generated by $v$ is not stabilized by $j$.
 This finishes the proof of Claim \ref{keyclaim} for $s=2$.